callumjd/AMBER-Membrane_protein_tutorial/README.md

 > cd ../ligand_params

-Again, I am using MOE to add hydrogens to the initial ligand coordinates, set charge state, correct the bond orders.
+Again, I am using MOE to add hydrogens to the initial ligand coordinates, set charge state, correct bond orders.
 The output is "ixo_ligand.mol2".
 You will need to do similar, using a method of your choice.

 We then determine partial charges and atom types for GAFF2 using antechamber:

 > antechamber -i ixo_ligand.mol2 -fi mol2 -o IXO.mol2 -fo mol2 -c bcc -s 2 -nc 1 -rn IXO -at gaff2
 > parmchk2 -i IXO.mol2 -f mol2 -o missing_gaff2.frcmod -at gaff2

-As a personal preferene, I typically generate a "clean" ligand PDB file and AMBER .off file containing force field parameters:
+As a personal preference, I typically generate a "clean" ligand PDB file and AMBER .off file containing force field parameters:

 > antechamber -i IXO.mol2 -fi mol2 -o IXO.pdb -fo pdb
 > tleap -f convert.leap  # this step simply converts the IXO.mol2 to IXO.off file